odoo/documentation/content/applications/finance/fiscal_localizations/france.rst

 Export
 ------

-If you have installed the French :doc:`fiscal localization
-<../overview/fiscal_localization_packages>`, you should be able to download the FEC.
-To do so, go to
-:menuselection:`Accounting --> Reporting --> France --> FEC`.
+If you have installed the French :ref:`fiscal localization package <fiscal_localizations/packages>`, you should be able to download the FEC.
+To do so, go to :menuselection:`Accounting --> Reporting --> France --> FEC`.

 .. tip::